NJUNLP/pydec/examples/llama/README.md

 This implementation is based on **[Hugging Face LLaMA](https://huggingface.co/docs/transformers/model_doc/llama)**, and we have made few modifications to the code to generate the decomposition of the output.

 ## Example usage
+#### Setup

 To use it, first prepare the model checkpoints and configuration information.
+[Here](https://huggingface.co/yahma/llama-7b-hf) is an example, as a ready-to-use resource.

-##### decompose LLaMA in generation:
+#### Decompose LLaMA in generation

 We occupy the 'attentions' field of the output to store the decomposition results